Review our frequently asked questions below to find the answer.

 All didactic courses are available through distance technologies.
 Practicum courses may be arranged locally in consultation with program advisors, course instructors, and local preceptors.
 There may be on-campus classroom sessions when the student begins the capstone series.

-No, you need not hold a certification in an APN specialty area to apply for these options.
-Please refer to the DNP-PHN and DNP/MPH programs for clarification.
+You need to hold a certification in an APRN specialty area to apply for the APRN option.
+For other tracks, please refer to the DNP-PHN, DNP/MPH, HSL, and VMHCL programs for clarification.

-Applications to the DNP-PHN and DNP/MPH begin at the CU College of Nursing.
+Applications to all tracks begin at the CU College of Nursing.
 Please visit the Doctor of Nursing Practice (DNP) program page for information and admissions requirements.
-Applicants are encouraged to identify interest in the DNP-PHN and/or DNP/MPH in the first sentence of the required essay.
-College of Nursing Admissions staff will collaborate with CSPH Admissions staff to ensure a seamless process for dual degree applicants.
+Applicants are encouraged to identify interest in their specific chosen track (APRN, DNP/MPH, DNP-PHN, Health Systems Leadership (HSL) or Veteran and Military Health Care Leadership (VMHCL) in the first sentence of the required essay.
+For our dual degree program (DNP/MPH), College of Nursing Admissions staff will collaborate with CSPH Admissions staff to ensure a seamless process for dual degree applicants.
 A team of faculty from both schools will review applications as a part of the dual admissions process.

 The courses focus student efforts on a final project as the culmination of the DNP education.
 In the series, the student identifies, develops, and implements a project that addresses a systems-level practice or patient issue.